msempere/rtb-resty-blacklist/README.md

-# rtb-nginx-blacklist
+# rtb-resty-blacklist
-A blacklist filter made for Nginx, for RTB environments
+A blacklist filter made for OpenResty, for RTB environments